shupersap/Sport-Vs.-e-Sports-Viewers/README.md

 ## 1. Visualization must include a Python Flask powered API, HTML/CSS, JavaScript, and at least one database (SQL, MongoDB, SQLite, etc.).

-## 2. Your project should fall into one of the below four tracks:
+## 2. The project should fall into one of the below four tracks:

 ○ A combination of web scraping and Leaflet or Plotly